Project P-MUS: Professionalising museum work in higher education: A global approach

 Coordination: Marta C. Lourenço (UMAC), Darko Babic (ICTOP) and Sébastien Soubiran (Universeum), with the support of Ana Delicado (Institute of Social Sciences, University of Lisbon) and Cristina Luís (CIUHCT, University of Lisbon).

 A workshop has taken place at the Federal University of Minas Gerais (UFMG), Belo Horizonte, 8 October 2018, to discuss the GSS results and prepare a publication.
 The Workshop was supported by the Rede de Museus e Espaços de Ciências e Cultura, UFMG.

 Through the years, an incredible number of bibliographical references addressing university museums, collections and heritage specific issues has been published.
 In 2017, P-MUS has compiled and organised them into categories for easier access to professionals:

 - Mission, Relevance to Parent Institution and Strategic Planning

 - Administration (Security, Facilities, Budget, Fundraising, Membership)

 - Appendices/sample documents

 See the full list of references.
-In 2018, P-MUS will: i) refine the categories; ii) enlarge the list to improve language and geographical representation; and iii) make the resources available online.
+Since 2018, P-MUS has: i) refined the categories; ii) enlarged the list to improve language and geographical representation; and iii) made the resources available online.